 What is Asana?

-Much like other task management and project management software, Asana allows teams to collaborate, organize, plan, execute their work.
+Much like other task management and team project management software, Asana allows teams to collaborate, organize, plan, and execute their work.
 It is a faithful companion to fight work chaos and deadlines.

 Asana is a web-based task management and collaboration software that cuts through email mess by bringing tasks together.
 Using Asana, teams can together keep track of all the tasks, coordinate them with team members, share related files, and more.

 To name a few, Asana helps businesses like Dropbox, Pinterest, Airbnb, Deloitte, and others stay on top of their game.
 Because of the many features of project management and collaboration, Asana is becoming a pick for many industry giants.
 It has millions of people across 195 countries using it and is rapidly expanding overseas.